-Assigning roles might be required after you install Elastic Cloud Enterprise on hosts to make sure the new hosts (runners) can be used for their intended purpose and to remove roles from the initial host to implement the recommended cluster topology.
-Similarly, if you need more processing capacity for Elasticsearch nodes in your cluster, change the role of a new runner to
+Assigning roles might be required after you install Elastic Cloud Enterprise on hosts to make sure the new hosts can be used for their intended purpose and to remove roles from the initial host to implement a recommended ECE installation.
+Similarly, if you need more processing capacity for Elasticsearch nodes in your deployment, change the role of a new runner to

 allocator to add its capacity to your installation.